Join Our Interactive Virtual Cooking Sessions with CIA Alumni Chefs

 Pull up a chair for an up-close and personal experience as our CIA Chefs cook at home and invite you into their kitchens.

-Every week starting October 18, tune in online for live cooking demonstrations with our CIA family, featuring Chefs Maneet Chauhan ’00, Johnny Hernandez ’89, J.J.
-Johnson ’07, and Katianna Hong ’05.
+Tune in online for live cooking demonstrations with our CIA family, featuring Chefs Maneet Chauhan ’00, Johnny Hernandez ’89, Katianna Hong ’05, and J.J.
+Johnson ’07.
 You won’t want to miss out on this special chance to cook along and connect directly with these chefs and learn their secrets for creating both delicious dishes and a sense of community.

 October 18—Maneet Chauhan ’00